tobirick/phpbase/README.md

 - PHPDotEnv to use ENV Variables for Secret Stuff ;) (https://github.com/vlucas/phpdotenv)

 # For Development
+- Add cache Folder in the root folder
 - Copy .env.example and add your ENV Variables